Submitting Written Work

 Unless stated otherwise, submitted written work should be in English.

-Written work can be submitted to the Academic Office via email (preferable) at firstname.lastname@example.org or by post, at this address:
+Written work should be submitted to the Academic Office via the Applicant Documents Upload Form.

 Anglo-Saxon, Norse and Celtic

 One essay, with a word limit of up to 1500 words (can be an extract from an EPQ).
 Ideally this should be on a historical topic, but this is not essential.